 Six Audio-Slideshows for First-Year Students

 In this DVD of six short audio-slideshows, first-generation college students describe the challenges they confront—and the support they need to make it to the four-year college degree.
 Their recorded voices and photographs bring alive the research on the obstacles of money, family circumstances, and insufficient academic preparation—underlining how colleges can assist.
-Discussion questions, both for students and for college faculty and staff, encourage thoughtful reflection and mutual
+Discussion questions, both for students and for college faculty and staff, encourage thoughtful reflection.

 |